torontomulibrary/lits_vm/README.md

 ```

 ### php
-This recipe installs and configures PHP and PHP-FPM using data bags
+This recipe installs and configures PHP and PHP-FPM using data bags.
+A sample fpm_pool data bag would look like:
 ```json
 {
   "bag_type" : "fpm_pool",